 Then we went back to face the rigors of the day at the airport.
 We arrived around 11:00 am and left at about 5:00 pm with our awesome visas …

 Luanda: Day Three

 The new fiction concerning our luggage was that it hadn’t yet left Ethiopia.
-The next flight from Addis Ababa was on Day Four when we could expect it, so on Day Three we were in a holding pattern.
+The next flight from Addis Ababa commenced on Day Four when we could expect it, so on Day Three, we were in a holding pattern.

-What I did on Day Three was to join in with the wives whose husbands work at Chevron for an event they call The Breakfast of Hope.
+On Day Three, I joined in with the wives whose husbands work at Chevron for an event they call The Breakfast of Hope.
 It is held every Tuesday.
 (How the heck did I participate in this event?
 The usual way it works in my world: I am not quite sure.)

 The event goes like this: kids from the street gather at a park and have a cultural moment of singing and drumming: